Shroud studies

 Shroud study: reliquary. detail top half.
 2023

 "Shroud study: reliquary" is a gesture to my Irish relatives who sewed shrouds for their loved ones, women who bathed and prepared the bodies for viewing and the wakes.
 It consists of fragments of fabric I’ve patched back together, an echoing of the work of women’s hands throughout history, and the care and love that was given for the deceased one’s body.
 The shroud’s 15-foot length falls and pools on the floor and there’s human hair felted within it.
 I wanted to create a visceral reaction.
-Affect.
 The topic of death and loss isn’t comfortable for many people.
-I carefully stitched these panels together, moving through my own discomfort of engaging with clippings of strangers’ hair.
-6-feet of felted hair that represents the human body.
+I carefully stitched these panels together, 6-feet of felted hair that represents the human body.